vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Under **Signal name**, click **Connected devices**.

     The pane will update to display a chart that is similar to what you created for **Metrics**.
-The chart displays the values associated with the selected signal (in this case *Connected devices (preview)*).
+The chart displays the values associated with the selected signal (in this case *Connected devices (Avg)*).

     Beneath the chart is the area that defines the **Alert logic**.

-1. Take a moment to review the options under **Alert logic**
+1. Scroll down on the page and take a moment to review the options under **Alert logic**

     Notice that **Threshold** has two possible selections - *Static* and *Dynamic*.
 Also notice that **Static** is selected and **Dynamic** is unavailable for this signal type.

     > **Note**:  As the names suggest, *Static Thresholds* specify a constant expression for the threshold, whereas *Dynamic Thresholds* detection leverages advanced machine learning (ML) to learn metrics' historical behavior, identify patterns and anomalies that indicate possible service issues.
 You can learn more about *Dynamic Thresholds* [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-dynamic-thresholds).

-    You are going to create a static threshold that raises and alert whenever the *connected devices (preview)* signal is equal to 5 or more.
+    You are going to create a static threshold that raises and alert whenever the *connected devices (preview)* signal is less than 1.

 1. In the **Operator** dropdown, click **Less than**.